 The current output only involves the product data from the home page.
 However, the target site has many pages.
 You need to perform web crawling to scrape them all and retrieve all products.
 If you're unfamiliar with that, read our guide on web crawling vs web scraping.

 Crawly makes it easy to implement web crawling.
-All you have to do is pass the requests to the page you want to visit next to the requests field of the objected returned by parse_item().
+All you have to do is pass the requests to the page you want to visit next to the requests field of the object returned by parse_item().

 Thus, inspect the pagination element on the page to learn how to extract the URLs from it: